economicseries/economicseries.github.io/truthiness.md

 ## Background

 In the draft, a filter expression is a predicate written within "[?" and "]".
-It evaluates to true or false (or error), and determines whether nodes get selected from the primary query.
+It evaluates to true or false (or invalid); the nodes for which the predicate truth value is true are selected, the ones for which the predicate truth value is false are discarded.

 To evaluate a filter expression, it is necessary to define rules to derive the truth value for an expression.